dmarshNAIT/dmarshNAIT.github.io/DMIT1508_queries.markdown

 ```

 ### Subqueries
-A subquery is a `SELECT` statement inside of another statement.
+A subquery is a `SELECT` statement **inside** of another statement.

-It's a full and complete `SELECT` statement that could execute on its own.
-There are nested and correlated subqueries, and in this course we will focus on nested subqueries only.
+There are **nested** and correlated subqueries, and in this course we will focus on nested subqueries only, which are full and complete `SELECT` statements that could execute on their own.

 They are especially useful for finding records that are in one table but not another: for example, staff who have never taught a course:
 ```sql